condorchou/mainspringror/README.md

 The rails app uses the restful_jsonp plugin to allow POST, PUT and DELETE requests over jsonp by appending _method=POST etc, where normally only GET is possible.
 This is so that ajax actions such as 'Add comment', which uses a POST to /videos/:video_id/comments are still possible.

-The plugin makes webservice calls which return json wrapped in a callback function to display the data.

-TODO:
-Use a json templating library such as PURE or Google Closure Templates to customize the look and behavior of video page per client.

-Custom markup and styling per client is done via client specific js and css which is loaded into the layout after detecting the client.

 See code on public/intranet.php for a sample of integration.
 You can also view this page to test how the user experience will be using the sample client.